braithw8/Emergosphere/README.md

  ## Triggers
 While the navigation within the space defines the parameters of sound, the buttons on the game controller will trigger the amplitude and filter envelopes and, in the case of sampled sources, playback.
 ## Development Parameters
-The emergosphere will be developed for the HTC Vive VR system using Unity and PureData, connected via OSC.
+The Emergosphere will be developed for the HTC Vive VR system using Unity and PureData, connected via OSC.
 This project will leverage existing libraries for both [Vive](https://assetstore.unity.com/packages/tools/integration/vive-input-utility-64219) and [OSC](https://github.com/jorgegarcia/UnityOSC) integration.
 ## Inspirations
 Three examples of previous work that inspire this project are:
 * **Leo Theremin's _Theremin_**